 - Feel a certain amount of pride and satisfaction knowing that you've mastered the material to the best of your ability.
 Pass on what you have learned.
 Help others to understand the ideas.
 You never really understand something until you teach it to someone else.

-Creighton defines the B+ grade as a "high level of intellectual achievement."
-Students that earn a B+ generally have very similar attitudes to A students, but maybe don't have all the time they need to devote to the subject, or perhaps are not as interested in the material.
-(It's shocking, but not everyone likes chemistry. :) In addition to the suggestions listed below for the other grades, B+ students will also tend to put into practice the following:
+Creighton defines the B grade as "good."
+Students that earn a B generally have very similar attitudes to A students, but maybe don't have all the time they need to devote to the subject, or they may lack the natural abilities in memory or reasoning of an A student.
+In addition to the suggestions listed below for the other grades, 'B' students will also tend to put into practice the following suggestions:

 - Work through the lecture notes and test yourself with them: when you come to an example or derivation, put your notes away, get out a blank sheet of paper, and see if you can think through the example or derivation yourself.
 Don't just go from memory; make sure you truly understand each of the steps.

 - Work through all the suggested problems given in lecture.
 Try doing them in different ways.
 (For example, you might try to start with the answer and then calculate some of the given information.)
 Rejoice when you get one wrong, because that means you're going to learn something for sure as you figure out why you got it wrong.
 Come to my office hours if you have trouble.

 - Review what was covered in the lectures prior to today.
 How does it all fit together?
 What current ideas depend on previous ideas?
 How does thinking about current ideas help you develop a deeper understanding of previous ideas?
 Come to my office if things don't seem to be fitting together.

 - Once you feel confident with the material, start on the problem set, if there is one.
 Think through it.
 Make sure you understand it.